 Goal 5: Develop partnerships that empower students and faculty to contribute substantially to the Solid Gold Neighbor initiative in Waco.

-5.1 Offer a Philanthropy & the Public Good in partnership with the Office of External Affairs, making grants to support Waco-area nonprofits.
+5.1 Offer a Philanthropy & the Public Good course in partnership with the Office of External Affairs, making grants to support Waco-area nonprofits.